Guidance on completion of a CPRD Research Data Governance (RDG) Application

 There is an ethical obligation to disseminate findings of potential scientific or public health importance (e.g., results pertaining to the safety of a marketed medication).
 Authorship should follow guidelines established by the International Committee of Medical Journal Editors.

-Applicants should list the following acknowledgements in publications resulting from studies using CPRD data:
+Applicants must list the following acknowledgements in publications resulting from studies using CPRD data:

 • This study is based in part on data from the Clinical Practice Research Datalink obtained under licence from the UK Medicines and Healthcare products Regulatory Agency.
 The data is provided by patients and collected by the NHS as part of their care and support.
 The interpretation and conclusions contained in this study are those of the author/s alone.